rbatis/rbatis/example/readme.md

 # doc see [website](https://rbatis.github.io/rbatis.io/#/)

+## setup

-# 1 It is recommended to clone this project using Intellij Clion/VSCode
+* 1 It is recommended to clone this project using Intellij Clion/VSCode

-# 2 next,you should run command `git clone https://github.com/rbatis/example.git`
+* 2 next,you should run command `git clone https://github.com/rbatis/example.git`

-# 3 next,you should run command `git pull`
+* 3 next,you should run command `git pull`

-# 4 next,you should run command `cargo update`
+* 4 next,you should run command `cargo update`

 ### These examples provide a comprehensive overview of rbatis's features and functionalities.